KenzieMac130/Weekend-Raytracer/README.md

 Check https://github.com/astrand130/Weekend-Raytracer/releases for pre-compiled builds

-Yes... this might take me more than a week...
+Yes... this is taking me more than a week...
 There are bugs and I'm not good at math...

 ## How to Build
 1. Clone this repository to your' PC